CAH1012 : West meets East: Greek History and Society, 776-323 BC

 world during the period 776-323 BC.
 Key political events in mainland Greece and the Aegean will be

-set in their wider context: a world shaped by mobility and exchange that extended from the Pillars
+set in their wider context: a world shaped by mobility and exchange that extended from the Rock of Gibraltar (known in antiquity as the Pillars of Herakles) to (following Alexander's conquests) the White Mountains in modern Afghanistan.

 Topics covered include: the origins and nature of Greek identity, art and culture; Greek settlement